Wafer0/Wafer0/README.md

 # Hi, I'm Andreas Tzitzikas

-I'm a Computer Engineering graduate student at the University of Maryland with a passion for computer architecture, digital design, and embedded systems.
+I'm a Computer Engineering BS/MS student at the University of Maryland with a passion for computer architecture, digital design, and embedded systems.
 My focus is on the hardware-software interface, from transistor-level optimizations to full CPU implementation.

 ### Core Competencies